-The NMFS Veterinary Medical Officer responsibilities:
+NMFS Veterinary Medical Officer responsibilities:

-Facilitate/coordinate collection of clinical and necropsy data/samples necessary to identify causes of strandings.
+- Facilitate/coordinate collection of clinical and necropsy data/samples necessary to identify causes of strandings. - Provide stranding response and necropsy instruction and training to STSSN members, as needed. - Provide veterinary assistance to USFWS and other agencies/partners for any needs related to live stranded sea turtles, including animal welfare concerns and compliance with permit conditions to ensure effective investigation of any unusual or mass stranding/mortality events through direct involvement, coordination of participating individuals/groups, and/or documentation/reporting of findings.

-- Provide stranding response and necropsy instruction and training to STSSN members, as needed. - Provide veterinary assistance to USFWS and other agencies for any needs related to live stranded sea turtles, including animal welfare concerns and compliance with permit conditions to ensure effective investigation of any unusual or mass stranding/mortality events through direct involvement, coordination of participating individuals/groups, and/or documentation/reporting of findings. - Ensure data collection efforts are appropriate to inform mortality and morbidity investigations. - Provide overarching STSSN guidance on how to investigate mortality events. - Participate in scheduled conference calls, meetings, and/or training events and communicate regularly with State Coordinators and the OPR STSSN Coordination Team to ensure effective STSSN implementation. - Ensure all relevant new information is incorporated into STSSN mortality investigations. - Monitor for unusual events in real time and conduct outreach as near real time as possible to ensure data are not lost and ensure monitoring is increased if necessary.
+- Ensure data collection efforts are appropriate to inform mortality and morbidity investigations. - Provide overarching STSSN guidance on how to investigate mortality events. - Communicate regularly with State Coordinators and partners to ensure effective STSSN implementation. - Ensure all relevant new information is incorporated into STSSN mortality investigations. - Monitor for unusual events in real time and conduct outreach as near real time as possible to ensure data are not lost and ensure monitoring is increased if necessary.